-This blog post is written to briefly introduce you to the Implementation Design Principle document Employee Central Data Migration: Cutover Optimization Strategy Using Infoporter which is already published on SAP Help Portal.
-This IDP was written in collaboration with SAP SuccessFactors Partner Comentec LLC.
+This blog post is written to briefly introduce you to the Implementation Design Principle document Employee Central Data Migration: Cutover Optimization Strategy Using Infoporter which is already published on SAP SuccessFactors Customer Community.
+This implementation design principle for SAP SuccessFactors solutions was written in collaboration with Comentec LLC.

 Often, the most crucial and critical part of any cloud migration project is the cutover process.
 Getting the cutover right is half the battle won.
 So what actually is cutover, what needs to be planned and how do we plan it better.
 Read on to find out more about this.

 Cutover is a general IT term used to refer to activities that have to be performed from switching over from an old system to the new one.
 In the context of SuccessFactors Employee Central implementation, the ‘cutover’ encompasses a broad list of activities starting with setting up the productive instance’s provisioning settings, loading data model XMLs, enabling diverse configuration in the productive instance, loading certificates to name just a few.
 The actual master data (employee and organizational data) come at a later point in time of cutover which is the focus of the document.
 The cutover focuses on the migration of the master data from SAP ECC to Employee Central using Infoporter as a tool.

 To use either file transfer(CSV import files) or web services as a communication channel to migrate the master data using the Infoporter is an important decision.
 There are different parameters which are discussed in the document that drives the decision of whether to choose web service or file transfer.
 In general, we have noticed that web services mode of communication is generally being implemented by large scale implementations successfully considering that there are standard job scheduler reports to migrate large volumes of the dataset.
 The pros and cons of using these communication channels are discussed in detail in the implementation design principle document.